Department of Otolaryngology

 Doctor of Dentistry, Washington University in St Louis, 1976

-Adjunct Assistant Professor of Otolaryngology (Speech Pathology)
+Voluntary Research Professor of Otolaryngology

 Margaret Naunheim Huston, M.D.